andretkachenko/lfg-bot/README.md

 # lfg-bot
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)
-Discord  Bot to set up #looking-for-group channel
+Discord  Bot to set up #looking-for-group channel.
 This simple bot will let you set up separate lfg channel, and then send embedded messages to show that you are looking for a group.
 All messages, which are not commands from [existing commands list](#existing-commands) will be deleted immediately.
 Commands will be deleted right after processing.
 To accept or decline event, an user can click on 👍 or 👎 emoji respectively.
 All other reactions will be deleted in order to prevent reaction spam and trolling.

 ## Table of Contents
 - [Chronicler-bot](#lfg-bot)